cdeccio/cougarnet/README.md

   -h, --help            show this help message and exit --wireshark LINKS, -w LINKS
                         Start wireshark for the specified links (host1-host2[,host2-host3,...])
+  --verbose, -v         Use verbose output
-  --display             Display the network configuration as text --vars VARS           Specify variables to be replaced in the configuration file (name=value[,name=value,...])
+  --cleanup             Clean up a previously run scenario --display             Display the network configuration as text --vars VARS           Specify variables to be replaced in the configuration file (name=value[,name=value,...])
+  --stop STOP           Specify a number of seconds after which the scenario should be halted.
   --terminal HOSTNAMES  Specify which virtual hosts should launch a terminal (all|none|host1[,host2,...])
   --disable-ipv6        Disable IPv6
   --display-file FILE   Print the network configuration to a file (.png)